-Plans, Programmes, New or Key objectives relevant to Local Plan and SA Key targets and indicators relevant to Local Plan and SA Implications for the L Strategies and Objectives replacement document International No replacement or new documents were reviewed at the international level.
-National The Local Plan should Marine Plan Areas in England New Map identifying the different Marine Areas around N/A 2014 the UK. marine areas when prep environment and biodiv ocal Plan Implications for SA include these paring natural versity objectives.
+Plans, Programmes, Strategies and Objectives New or replacement document Key objectives relevant to Local Plan and SA Key targets and indicators relevant to Local Plan and SA Implications for the Local Plan Implications for SA International No replacement or new documen No replacement or new documents were reviewed at the international level.
+National Marine Plan Areas in England 2014 New Map identifying the different Marine Areas around the UK.
+N/A The Local Plan should include these marine areas when preparing natural environment and biodiversity objectives.
 The SA objectives should consider these marine areas.